TheThingsArchive/python-app-sdk/DOCUMENTATION.md

   - `client`: **object**  the TTN client from which the callback is called.

 #### set_downlink_callback
-Set a downlink callback function, with actions to execute when a downlink message is sent.
-It's possible to add more than one callback function.
+Add a downlink callback function, with actions to execute when a downlink message is sent.
 ```python
 client.set_downlink_callback(downlinkCallback)
 ```